aeither/LotusGift/README.md

-# GiftVault: Smart Contract-Powered Gifting Platform
+# LotusGift: Smart Contract-Powered Gifting Platform

-GiftVault lets family and friends send message-attached micro-gifts that the intended recipient can later claim from a smart contract.
+LotusGift lets family and friends send message-attached micro-gifts that the intended recipient can later claim from a smart contract.
 Gifts are recorded on-chain with sender, receiver, amount, message, category, and timestamp.

 This repository contains:
 - A minimal GiftVault smart contract (ETH-only gifts for now)
 - A Next.js mini frontend page to simulate sending gifts and test notifications
 - A minimal Hono backend exposing a manifest and sample tools (for Bitte-style agents)
-- Optional trading example scripts (separate from GiftVault)
+- Optional trading example scripts (separate from LotusGift)

 ## What’s implemented today